Blog

 The rules and standard for designing a good PCB stack-up

-The rules and standard for designing a good stack-up are hundreds.
+The rules and standards for designing a good stack-up are hundreds.
 Let’s just see a few:

 To achieve all these objectives, it is necessary to operate with a minimum of eight layers.
 Moreover:

-5. An important consideration to be done is the thickness of each signal layer.
+• An important consideration to be made is the thickness of each signal layer.
 There are standard thicknesses together with the properties of different types of printed circuit material.
 When selecting the materials, it is advisable to consider their electrical, mechanical and thermal properties;

 Careful PCB design is necessary